Show/hide contentOpenClose All

 |Description||Timing||Component Scale||% of Final Grade|

-Each quiz refers to the material covered in the two lecture hours that week
+Each quiz refers to the material covered in the two lecture hours per week/topic.

 |Throughout the Trimester||n/a||Graded||No||